-Skin conditions of the foot are common in sports and most are easiliy avoidable.
-They include athletes foot, blisters, corns, calluses and verucca.
-Most can be treated with over the counter remadies but if you think something is wrong then view our advice on whether see a doctor about your foot injury or skin condition.
+Skin conditions of the foot are common in sports and most are easily avoidable.
+They include athletes foot, blisters, corns, calluses, and verucca.
+Most can be treated with over the counter remedies but if you think something is wrong then view our advice on whether see a doctor about your foot injury or skin condition.

 Athlete's foot, also known as Tinea Pedis is a skin infection which is commonly thought to occur amongst athletes and those who wear trainers and other non-breathable footwear.

 A blister is caused by friction between the skin and the inside of a shoe or clothing.
 Heat builds up causing a swelling under the skin which may or may not have blood in it.

 Corns and calluses occur when there is excess or thickening of the skin, usually on the soles of the feet.
 Calluses form on weight bearing parts of the body and corns on non weight bearing areas.

 A verruca is also known as a plantar wart and appears on the sole of the foot.
 They are the same as warts on any other body part and are caused by a virus, known as human papilloma virus (HPV).

 When should I see a doctor?

 When should you see a doctor with your foot pain?
 Often people do not want to bother their GP or A & E department but if you have any of the following symptoms you should seek further medical assistance.